-Legionnaires’ fear led Snyder aide to warn against calling water safe in January 2015
+Legionnaires’ fear led staffer to warn against calling water safe

 Lansing — The communications director for the state Department of Environmental Quality didn’t want his boss calling Flint water “safe” in January 2015 because of a spike in deadly Legionnaires’ disease cases — an outbreak the public would be unaware of until Gov. Rick Snyder disclosed it nearly a year later.

 Documents released this week by Snyder’s office show then-DEQ spokesman Brad Wurfel alerted the governor’s deputy press secretary to the Legionnaires’ spike on Jan.
 30, 2015, as they planned an event to announce $2 million in grant funding to help Flint upgrade its water system.